JohnMeadow1/GodotCon/README.md

 # GodotCon2018
-Repository with Presentation and code examples from Godot Conference in Poznań
+Repository with Presentation and code examples from Godot Conference in Poznań, 2018.

 ## Presentation:
 Presentation with animations as a .pptx: